mpflynnx/terraform-beginner-bootcamp-2023-azure/journal/week1.md

 ### Using Terraform to upload files

 The Azure provider resource [azurerm_storage_blob](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/storage_blob) can be used to upload files to a storage account blob.
-We can use this to upload the index.html and error.html files for our static website.
+I can use this to upload the initial index.html and error.html files for my static website.
+Thereafter I shall use a separate repository and use GitHub Actions to upload any updates to the websites content.

 **Note:** It is best practice for Terraform to be used to provision cloud infrastructure only.
 Uploading files should be handled by another method or application in a production environment.
+I am using Terraform to upload the initial index.html and error.html only.

 #### Example nested module resource block (provider version 3.76.0)